MeghaKumar26/Serene-Ai/README.md

-# Mental-health-Chatbot
+# Serene AI Virtual Assistant for Mental Health Care
-This is an AI-powered bot designed to provide emotional support and assistance to individuals struggling with mental health issues.
+This is an AI-powered assistant designed to provide emotional support and assistance to individuals struggling with mental health issues.
 It can help individuals access mental health resources, offer guidance and support.
 With the integration of Language translation, this chatbot will be very efficient as it will be able to break the language barriers.